oguzgelal/reclare/docs/concepts/Context.md

   initialState: {...},

   // Object array
-  // Use to pass declarations for events
+  // To pass declarations for events
   // See broadcasts section for more details
   onEvent: [...],

   // Object array
-  // Use to pass declarations for subscriptions
+  // To pass declarations for subscriptions
   // See subscriptions section for more details.
   onStateChange: [...],

   // Object array
-  // Use to pass duck file configurations.
+  // To pass duck file configurations.
   // See ducks section for more details.
   ducks: [...],

   // Object
-  // Use to pass middleware hooks.
+  // To pass the middleware hooks.
   // See middlewares section for more details.
   middlewares: {...},

   // Boolean
-  // Create the context but do not set it as the global context (default: false)
+  // Create the context but do not set it
+  // as the global context (default: false)
   createOnly: false,
 })
 ```